 A: The GBE Grant does not fund any taxes that may be applied to payments for a funded event.
-Most supplies, food purchases, and service fees are tax exempt, with some exceptions, such as food orders from the Wisconsin Union, for which RSOs should be prepared to pay themselves.
+The Wisconsin Union will charge tax if the room reservation is made with the RSO discount.
+In this case the RSOs should be prepared to pay the tax themselves.

 Q: How will the funds be reimbursed for the items we request for our event?

 A: The GBE Grant does not issue funds directly to RSOs, but instead directly pays vendors for funded items.
 After approval, it is the RSO’s responsibility to work closely with the Grant Administrator to make payments.

 Q: How will the ASM grant status influence my result?